AdamJ/AdamJ.github.io/README.md

   </blockquote>

 ## Development &amp; Usage
- By running the default `gulp` command, all of the required library and component pieces will be moved over the the /dist directory.
-If you wish to build your SASS or JS as well, you can run either `gulp sass` or `gulp js`.
+ By running the default `gulp` command, all of the required library and component pieces will be moved to their respective directories.
+If you wish to build your SASS separately, you can run `gulp minify-css`, which will compile the SASS and minify it to the /CSS directory.

- If you wish to run the project in a local environment, you can enter the command `gulp serve`.
-This will start up a synchronized browser, which will automatically refresh upon any HTML, SASS, or JS change (utilizing the `gulp sass` and `gulp js` commands).
+ If you wish to run the project in a local environment, you can enter the command `gulp dev`.
+This will start up a synchronized browser, which will automatically refresh upon any HTML, SASS, or JS change.

 ----